The RTST is delighted to be running the 2017 RTST Sir Peter Hall Director Award Scheme (Scheme) with Nuffield Southampton Theatres (NST).

 The RTST began accepting entries for the Award on Thursday, 2 March 2017 and the deadline for entry closed at 6pm on Monday, 20 March 2017.

-A candidate must pitch a bold, radical re-working of a classic British or European text to respond to contemporary issues, particularly those relating to our national identity.
-The re-imagination must be based on either: (i) the original text of a classic English-language play; or (ii) a literal translation in English of a classic foreign-language play.
+Candidates pitched a bold, radical re-working of a classic British or European text to respond to contemporary issues, particularly those relating to our national identity.
+The re-imagination had to be based on either: (i) the original text of a classic English-language play; or (ii) a literal translation in English of a classic foreign-language play.

-A candidate may, if he or she chooses, specify an ideal choice of writer to write a new English-language adaptation of their chosen play.
-If applicable, the candidate must give reasons for their choice and how they would like the adaptor to approach their adaptation.
+A candidate could, if he or she chose, specify an ideal choice of writer to write a new English-language adaptation of their chosen play.
+If applicable, the candidate had to give reasons for their choice and how they would like the adaptor to approach their adaptation.

-Short-listed candidates will be invited to workshops taking place on 1 and 2 May 2017, at which they will be required to demonstrate their directorial skills by directing actors in a text-based scene of a play.
-Candidates will be notified of the particular scene by the RTST in advance of the workshop.
+Short-listed candidates were invited to workshops on 1 and 2 May 2017, at which they were required to demonstrate their directorial skills by directing actors in a text-based scene of a play.
+Candidates were notified of the particular scene by the RTST in advance of the workshop.

-Up to four finalists will be selected for interview, this being the final stage in the selection process.
+Up to four finalists were selected for interview, this being the final stage in the selection process.

-The Shortlisted candidates who are invited to the workshops will be selected from a Long-list of entries by a Selection Panel of distinguished theatre practitioners appointed by the RTST.
-The Selection Panel will observe and judge the workshops and select the ultimate Award winner and runner-up.
-The winner and runner-up will be announced after the workshops, and there will be an Award ceremony later in the year.
+The Shortlisted candidates who were invited to the workshops were selected from a Long-list of entries by a Selection Panel of distinguished theatre practitioners appointed by the RTST.
+The Selection Panel observed and judged the workshops and selected the ultimate Award winner and runner-up.
+The winner and runner-up were announced after the workshops, and there will be an Award ceremony later in the year.

-Although there will be only one Award winner and one official Runner-up, the Scheme is designed to provide a positive professional experience for all the candidates (up to eight) who are selected on the basis of their written entries to participate in the workshop stage of the selection process.
-They will all receive constructive feedback from the Selection Panel after the winner of the Award is announced.
+Although there is only one Award winner and one official Runner-up, the Scheme is designed to provide a positive professional experience for all the candidates (up to eight) who are selected on the basis of their written entries to participate in the workshop stage of the selection process.
+They all received constructive feedback from the Selection Panel after the winner of the Award is announced.